-- Smoking: Beyond the smelly smoke itself, cigarettes and other tobacco products contain harmful chemicals which can contribute to bad breath.
-Smoking can also impair the flow of your saliva.
-When it comes to bad breath, saliva is your friend as it washes away food particles and cleanses your mouth
+- Smoking: Beyond the smelly smoke itself, cigarettes and other tobacco products contain chemicals that can contribute to bad breath.
+Smoking can also impair the flow of saliva and when it comes to bad breath, saliva is our friend as it helps wash away food particles.

 - Medical conditions: Diseases like cancer or diabetes, or problems like respiratory tract infections and sinus infections can cause bad breath.
 Some medications can also impact the smell of your breath.

 - Poor oral health: This deserves its own section…